SymbyTech/teensy-dual-motor-control-system/TESTING_GUIDE.md

 - [ ] All wiring connections match the WIRING_GUIDE.md
 - [ ] Common ground is established between all components
-- [ ] DIP switches on drivers are set correctly (8 microsteps recommended)
+- [ ] DIP switches on drivers are set correctly (full-step recommended)
 - [ ] Motor power supply is OFF
-- [ ] Both Teensy 4.1 boards are connected to Raspberry Pi via USB
+- [ ] Single Teensy 4.1 board is connected to Raspberry Pi via USB
-- [ ] Firmware is uploaded to both Teensy boards
+- [ ] Firmware is uploaded to Teensy

 ---